alyssadata/AI-Foundations-Multilingual-Translation-Across-Audiences/protocol.md

 The protocol does not smooth Alyssa out of the work.

 The protocol carries Alyssa into the room in a form the room can understand.

+This protocol is Alyssa’s version of being multilingually translated for different rooms and audiences to understand from their perspective.

 ## Audience Types